coder/docs/admin/devurls.md

 description: Learn how to configure dev URL support for a Coder deployment.
 ---

-Developer (Dev) URLs allow users to access the ports of services they are developing within their workspace.
+Developer (Dev) URLs allow users to access the ports of services they develop within their workspace.
 However, before individual developers can set up dev URLs, an administrator must configure and enable dev URL usage.

 ## Before you proceed